Pallava dynasty

-The Pallava dynasty existed from 275 to 897, ruling a significant portion of the Deccan, also known as Tondaimandalam.
-The Pallavas played a crucial role in shaping in particular southern Indian history and heritage.
+The Pallava dynasty ruled from 275 to 897 in southern India, including a significant portion of the Deccan and Tondaimandalam.
 The dynasty rose to prominence after the downfall of the Satavahana Empire, whom they had formerly served as feudatories.

-The Pallavas became a major southern Indian power during the reign of Mahendravarman I (600–630) and Narasimhavarman I (630–668), and dominated the southern Telugu region and the northern parts of the Tamil region for about 600 years, until the end of the 9th century.
-Throughout their reign, they remained in constant conflict with both the Chalukyas of Vatapi to the north, and the Tamil kingdoms of Chola and Pandyas to their south.
+The Pallavas became a major southern Indian power during the reign of Mahendravarman I (600–630) and Narasimhavarman I (630–668), and for about six centuries dominated the southern Telugu region and the northern parts of the Tamil region, until the end of the 9th century.
+Throughout their rule, they remained in constant conflict with both the Chalukyas of Vatapi to the north, and the Tamil kingdoms of Chola and Pandyas to their south.
 The Pallavas were finally defeated by the Chola ruler Aditya I in the 9th century.

-The Pallavas are most noted for their patronage of Hindu Vaishnava temple architecture, the finest example being the Shore Temple, a UNESCO World Heritage Site in Mamallapuram.
-Kancheepuram served as the capital of the Pallava kingdom.
+The Pallavas are most noted for their patronage of Vaishnava Hindu temple architecture, the finest example being the Shore Temple, a UNESCO World Heritage Site in Mamallapuram.
+Kanchipuram served as the capital of the Pallava kingdom.
 The dynasty left behind magnificent sculptures and temples, and are recognized to have established the foundations of medieval southern Indian architecture, which some scholars believe the ancient Hindu treatise Manasara inspired.
-They developed the Pallava script, from which Tamil Script and Grantha ultimately took form.
+They developed the Pallava script, from which Tamil and Grantha scripts ultimately took form.
 This script eventually gave rise to several other Southeast Asian scripts such Khmer.
 The Chinese traveller Xuanzang visited Kanchipuram during Pallava rule and extolled their benign rule.